Eye surgery is a very specialised area of cancer treatment. This section does not discuss all the details of the operations.

 Your surgeon might use this surgery to remove skin cancers from delicate areas around your eye, such as the eyelid.
 For example squamous cell or basal cell skin cancers of the eye.

-The eye surgeon removes the cancer with a very small margin around it.
-It is examined by a specialist doctor called a pathologist.
-If cancer is seen at the edge, the surgeon removes a little more.
-The surgeon repeats this until the tumour is completely removed.
+The surgeon removes the cancer with a very small margin around it and examines it under the microscope.
+If cancer is seen at the edge the surgeon removes a little more.
+They repeat this until they remove all the cancer.

 Removing the whole eye